Japan (Day 7) – Marunouchi, Sony Building & Odaiba

 Tokyo Station

-We arrived at Tokyo station, the main intercity rail terminal in Tokyo.
+We arrived at Tokyo Station, the main intercity rail terminal in Tokyo.
 (I would be here again the following morning to take the bullet train to Kyoto.) the station is a landmark building in itself, with the renaissance style redbrick architecture lending it a classic look.
 It was originally built in 1914 but the current building was reconstructed in 1947.

 Tokyo Station